christian-brindley/sbat-demo/README.md

 ```
 Now build it
 ```
-$ mvn package -DskipTests=true -Dtag=latest -file pom.xml
+mvn package -DskipTests=true -Dtag=latest -file pom.xml
 ```
 If you run `docker images` you should see the image `securebanking-spring-config-server` that you just built.

 ### Deploy the server
 You can use the helm charts in this repo to deploy the config server.
+Under the `helm` directory:
 ```
-$ cd helm
-$ helm install securebanking-spring-config-server securebanking-spring-config-server
+helm install securebanking-spring-config-server securebanking-spring-config-server
 ```
 If you run a `kubectl get pods` you should see the config server running - e.g.
 ```